SThornewillvE/Hamburg_DS_Meetup_Bayesian-Stats_Intro/README.md

 * `./python` - Code for the presentation
 * `./slides` - Slides used for the presentation
 * `./sources` - Contains handwritten notes for various presentations/courses.
-All solidified into a README.
+All solidified into a [markdown file](https://github.com/SThornewillvE/Hamburg_DS_Meetup_Bayesian-Stats_Intro/blob/master/sources/bayesian-stats_sources.md).

 The number of directories might change and the README will be updated as necessary.